Phone: (212) 331-0220

 Phone: (212) 331-0218

-Nicole Klein joined McAloon & Friedman in 2015, where she defends hospitals, doctors and other healthcare professionals in medical malpractice matters and represents hospitals in general and premises liability cases.
+Michael Rosen joined McAloon & Friedman, as an associate in 2021, where he zealously defends hospitals, doctors, and other healthcare professionals in medical malpractice matters and hospitals in general liability cases.

 Phone: (212) 331-0280

 Since joining McAloon & Friedman as an associate in 2019, Clarke has been engaged in defending hospitals, doctors, and other health care providers in medical malpractice actions.
 She assists the firm’s partners in preparing complex cases for trial, including appearing in court for conferences and motions, handling discovery, meeting with witnesses, and performing comprehensive medical-legal analyses.

 Prior to joining McAloon & Friedman, Clarke gained significant litigation experience as an Assistant District Attorney at the Bronx County District Attorney’s Office, where she successfully managed a broad range of cases, including violent felony matters, from inception to disposition.
 During her career at the District Attorney’s Office, she became skillful in analyzing complex data, including medical records and DNA results.
 She obtained numerous indictments and successfully tried cases to verdict.
 Clarke also served as a prosecutor for the OATH Taxi & Limousine Tribunal before joining the District Attorney’s Office.